 Below: The green and the maturing seed pods with the small hooked hairs.
 Each segment breaks off as a separate seed.

 Notes: Showy Tick-trefoil is indigenous to the Garden area.
 Eloise Butler catalogued it on Sept.
 7, 1907.
+Martha Crone planted it in 1946.
 It is native to most of Minnesota except counties in the far north and a few counties in west-central.
 It is more widely distributed then the Pointed-leaved Tick-trefoil Desmodium glutinosum).
 In North America its range is the eastern 2/3rds of the U. S. (excepting the SE states) and New Brunswick, Nova Scotia, Quebec Manitoba and Ontario in Canada.

 There are five species of Desmodium native to Minnesota: D. canadense, Canada Tick-trefoil; D. cuspidatum var. longifolium, Big Tick-trefoil; D. glutinosum, Pointed-leaved Tick-trefoil; D. illinoensis, Illinois Tick-trefoil; and D. nudiflorum, Stemless Tick-trefoil.
 The latter is on the State Special Concern List.